zolov/pogost/README.md

 # pogost
 This is my project to improve my programming skills.
-Named didactic-happiness.
+Named "Pogost" (means Go Post!).
 My application built using Spring Framework and other core set technologies.